 Working Hours — the Company shall comply with applicable laws and industry standards on working hours and holiday entitlements.
 The Company’s normal working hours do not exceed 48 hours per week, and overtime hours do not exceed 12 hours per week.
 The Company ensures all employees have the legal right to be employed in the UK.

 Remuneration — the Company shall comply with national laws and regulations with regard to wages and benefits.
 All work related activities are carried out on the basis of a recognised employment relationship established according to national law and practice.

-The Company also commits to:-
+The Company commits that:-

-Make available sufficient resources for the implementation of this policy.
+it shall make available sufficient resources for the implementation of this policy.

 Training on this policy, forms part of the induction process for all individuals who work for the Company, and annually thereafter.
 In addition, this policy shall be available internally via HR SharePoint and shall be publicly available on the Company’s website.
 This policy shall also be communicated to key suppliers, contractors and business partners, specifically those that are connected to the UK Surgical Business.